- Home Improvement

-Before purchasing stain for cedar siding, it is really important to determine whether the siding is currently stained or painted.
-If the siding is already coated with paint, a new coat of paint should be applied, not siding stain.
+Before purchasing stain for cedar siding, it's important to determine whether the siding is currently stained or painted.
+If the siding was painted, a new coat of paint should be applied, not siding stain.

-The reason is because the thick coat of paint on siding prevents stain from penetrating deep into the cedar, which is the whole purpose of stain in the first place.
-Staining over painted wood, although possible with certain stains, is more likely to lead to premature peeling.
+The thickness of paint film on siding prevents the new stain from penetrating the cedar beneath.
+Staining over painted wood, although doable with certain stains, could lead to problems.

-The best way to determine if your siding is currently stained or painted is to look for fading from the sun.
-Typically, stained siding mostly fades from the sun and doesn't peel much.
-Also, with stain, the natural texture of the cedar is more noticeable, as well as wood knots.
+The best way to determine if your siding is currently stained or painted is to look for fading.
+Typically, stained siding mostly fades and flakes a little, while paint usually peels off in chips.
+Paint looks much thicker, with less wood texture of the cedar showing.

 Select the Best Cedar Siding Stain